ga-wdi-boston/wdi_6_js_hw_todo_app/README.md

 Implement the basic add item functionality:

-- Use the window.onload event to pick out an 'add-item' button
+- ===Use the window.onload event to pick out an 'add-item' button
-- Add an onclick event handler that will call a todoApp createTask method and input from the 'new-task-field' field as an argument
+- ===Add an onclick event handler that will call a todoApp createTask method and input from the 'new-task-field' field as an argument
 - Implement the todoApp createTask method to:
-  - create a new instance of a todoItem object
+  - ===create a new instance of a todoItem object
-  - Use the new task objects setTaskText method to set the task text from the argument
+  - (do this differently)Use the new task objects setTaskText method to set the task text from the argument
-  - call the todoApp appendTask method passing the new task object as an argument
+  - ===call the todoApp appendTask method passing the new task object as an argument
 - Implement the todoApp appendTask method to:
-  - check that the new task name isn't blank
+  - ===check that the new task name isn't blank
-  - call the new task render method that returns a DOM object and append it to the 'todo-items'
+  - (do it without render)call the new task render method that returns a DOM object and append it to the 'todo-items'
 - Implement the necessary todoItem methods:
   - setTaskText method to set the taskName attribute
   - render method to return an 'li' element with a div for holding the task text